Cle0patr4/Cle0patr4/README.md

 Hi, I'm **Alejandra** – a strategic and kind leader in tech.
 I build AI-powered automations and tools with strong, smart femininity. ✨🐍

-> "Cleopatra" is more than a username – it's the alter ego I channel as I build my career with bold decisions, graceful strength, and sharp strategy.
+> "Cleopatra" is more than a username – it's the alter ego I channel as I build my career with (hopefully) bold decisions, graceful strength, and sharp strategy.

 ---